SteveMontgomery55/Gold-Hunter/README.md

 2. As a Returning Visitor, I want to see if other levels of difficulty have been added.

-+ A number of additions can be made to the game including more levels, to draw users in.
++ A number of additions can be made to the game including more levels to draw users in.